damilarelana/NaiveBayes-Primer/README.md

-### A scikit-learn implementation of a simple Naive Bayes Classification
+### A simple scikit-learn implementation of Naive Bayes classification

+* a supervised learning: classification primer
+* that uses Iris dataset